Yellowweii/Hexo-Blog/source/_posts/English-practising.md

 - applicable /əˈplɪk.ə.bəl/ adj. affecting or relating to a person or thing This part of the law is only applicable to companies employing more than five people.
 - persistent /pəˈsɪs.tənt/ adj. lasting for a long time or difficult to get rid of/ Someone who is persistent continues doing something or tries to do something in a determined but often unreasonable way
-  Be persistent - don't give up.
+  Be persistent - don't give up. / Symptoms of the illness include a high temperature and a persistent dry cough.
 - portion /ˈpɔː.ʃən/ n. /ˈpɔː.ʃən/ a part or share of something larger I accept my portion of the blame.
 - grant /ɡrɑːnt/ v. to give or allow someone something, usually in an official way